Can LLMs Make (Personalized) Access Control Decisions?: Introduction

-To answer this question, we conducted a user study to create a new dataset comprising users' privacy preferences in natural language, their access-control decisions in a concrete scenario---permission requests from smartphone applications---and users' feedback on the LLM's decisions.
-To the best of our knowledge, this is the first dataset comprising personal natural-language privacy statements and corresponding access control decisions.
-This dataset allows us to systematically evaluate LLM access-control decision-making in terms of agreement with average user judgment, individual user preferences, and general best practices.
+To answer this question, we collected a dataset in the context of smartphone permission management, comprising users' privacy preferences in natural language, their decisions for different apps requesting access to different resources, some with described scenarios, and participants' feedback on LLM decisions.
+To the best of our knowledge, this is the first dataset comprising both personal natural-language privacy statements and corresponding access control decisions.
+This dataset allows us to systematically evaluate LLM access control decision-making in terms of agreement with human consensus, individual user preferences, and safety.

-Our results show that LLMs can indeed reflect general human judgment in access control decisions, achieving up to 88\% agreement with user majority decisions and mostly agreeing with standard security practices.
-However, individual personal differences lead to significant variation in agreement, with some users having as low as 27\% agreement.
-Personalization based on privacy statements improved overall agreement, but results varied significantly across users: some saw significant improvements (up to 100\% agreement), while others experienced a decrease in agreement.
-The success of personalization appears to be linked to the quality of the privacy statements provided by users, the consistency of their decision-making and its alignment with their provided statements, and the deviation of their preferences from the general population (e.g., a very privacy-conscious user with a corresponding privacy statement profits disproportionally from personalization).
+Our results show that LLMs can indeed reflect general human consensus, matching the decision preferred by the majority of participants for up to 86\% of our tasks and mostly agreeing with standard practices.
+However, comparing to individuals shows a significant variation in agreement, with some users having as low as 27\% agreement.
+Personalization based on user-provided privacy statements improves agreement, but results vary significantly across users: some see significant improvements (up to 100\% agreement), while others experience a decrease in agreement.
+The success of personalization appears to be linked to the quality of the privacy statement provided by users and its alignment with their decisions, as well as to the extent to which their preferences deviate from the general population (e.g., very privacy-conscious users benefit disproportionately from personalization).